Computing 1-Periodic Persistent Homology with Finite Windows: The Mayer-Vietoris Spectral Sequence

 A \textit{spectral sequence} $(E^r,d^r)$ is a collection of $\Z$-bigraded modules $E^r$ and differential maps $d^r$ with the property that $H(E^r,d^r)=E^{r+1}$ (that is, the homology with respect to $d^r$ of $E^r$ determines $E^{r+1}$).
 We say that $E^r$ is the $r^\mathrm{th}$-\textit{page} of the spectral sequence.
 If for each $p,q\in\Z$ there exists an $r_{p,q}$ such that $E^r_{p,q}\cong E^{r_{p,q}}_{p,q}$ for $r \geq r_{p,q}$, then we define $E^\infty=\{E^{r_{p,q}}_{p,q}\}_{p,q\in\Z}$ to be the $\infty$-\textit{page} of the spectral sequence and say that $(E^r,d^r)$ converges to $E^\infty$.

 Every bi-complex induces a spectral sequence.
 In particular, for $K$ and $\U$, the total complex describes the 0th page of a spectral sequence called the \textit{Mayer-Vietoris spectral sequence} (MVSS).
 The Mayer-Vietoris spectral sequence is so named because it generalises the standard exact sequence to covers with more than two elements.
-We can determine the homology of $K$ from the diagonals of $E^\infty$ or even from the total complex by a result of \cite{godement1958topologie}. \begin{theorem} For homology over a field $\F$,
+We can determine the homology of $K$ from the diagonals of $E^\infty$ or from $E^0$ taken as the total complex (i.e. the diagonals of $E^0$) by a result of \cite{godement1958topologie}. \begin{theorem} For homology over a field $\F$,